Article

 Sharing Invasive Species Alerts:

-PRISM is sharing information about so-called “early detection and rapid-response” invasive species that have potential to newly invade our area.
-Recently PRISM shared information about Cuban tree frogs that had shown up in our area as hitchhikers on houseplants.
-Another early alert invasive species is the aquatic plant Two-Horned Trapa (Trapa bispinosa).
+NatCap PRISM is sharing information about so-called “early detection and rapid-response” invasive species that have potential to newly invade our area.
+Their efforts have included updates on Cuban tree frogs that hitchhike on houseplants and updates on the aquatic plant Two-Horned Trapa (Trapa bispinosa).
 This noxious plant has colonized ponds in Fairfax, Loudon, and Prince William Counties in Virginia and could threaten the Potomac River.
 It has large seeds with horns sharp enough to puncture car tires and is likely spread by geese when seeds lodge in their feathers.

-To learn more about NCR PRISM, and how they’re helping fight invasive species, contact Sara Tangren.
+To learn more about NatCap PRISM, and how they’re helping fight invasive species, contact Sara Tangren.

 Anacostia Park, Baltimore-Washington Parkway, Chesapeake & Ohio Canal National Historical Park, Fort Dupont Park, Fort Foote Park, Fort Washington Park, George Washington Memorial Parkway, Glen Echo Park, Great Falls Park, Greenbelt Park, Kenilworth Park & Aquatic Gardens, National Capital Parks-East, Oxon Cove Park & Oxon Hill Farm, Piscataway Park, Rock Creek Park more »